 From my experience working as a chef in both standalone restaurants and hotel restaurants the main difference is the adaptability required in a standalone restaurant kitchen.

-For those chefs that enjoy variety and would benefit from a smaller team atmosphereOpens in a new tab.; a restaurant is probably the way to go.
+For those chefs that enjoy variety and would benefit from a smaller team atmosphere; a restaurant is probably the way to go.

-For those chefs who enjoy structure and lots of career progressionOpens in a new tab. opportunities; hotel kitchen work is a great option.
+For those chefs who enjoy structure and lots of career progression opportunities; hotel kitchen work is a great option.